 Welcome to Head Start!

-Head Start provides a variety of family services to help your child excel in school
+Head Start provides a variety of family services to help your child excel in school.

 What is Head Start?

-Head Start is a program for low-income families designed to prepare children, ages 5 and under, to attend school and excel there.
+Head Start is a program for qualifying families designed to prepare children, ages 5 and under, to attend school and excel there.
 Head Start will help your family by addressing any health needs, connecting you to social programs and providing education services so that the whole family will enjoy a successful school experience.

 Where is Head Start?

 Wichita Falls Independent School District operates three Head Start campuses in Wichita Falls for 3-year-old children:

 Farris Early Childhood Center located at 710 Burkburnett - 940-235-4302